Garrett Cooper Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Braves pitching staff ranks eighth in MLB.
+- The Braves pitching staff is seventh in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.35).
+- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.60).

-- The Braves give up the second-fewest home runs in baseball (17 total, 0.7 per game).
+- Braves pitchers combine to give up the fifth-fewest home runs in baseball (24 total, 0.8 per game).

-- In his last time out on Friday, the righty threw six innings against the Houston Astros, allowing no earned runs while surrendering five hits.
+- His last appearance was on Wednesday against the Miami Marlins, when the righty threw 5 1/3 innings, surrendering four earned runs while allowing five hits.

-- The 23-year-old has put up an ERA of 1.14, with 8.7 strikeouts per nine innings, in four games this season.
-Opponents have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.